 Account and Portfolio Set-Up: Betterment handles everything for you.
 After you answer a series of simple questions, they will set up your account for you, so there is no need to go out and spend hours researching on your own (though, we won’t hold it against you if you do!).

 Adjusts Your Asset Allocation over Time: Betterment was originally created with the primary service of automatically rebalancing your portfolio over time.
 This is still a huge perk of Betterment.
 Based on your investment goals, Betterment will review and adjust your investments over time to make sure you are always on the best track possible.
-They handle the trades and the nitty gritty details.
+They handle the trades and the nitty gritty details, as well as automatic deposits.

 Retirement Advice: Betterment also offers specific advice to help ensure you are on track for retirement.
 Similar to the investment goals and questions they ask you about, you can answer a series of questions and Betterment will let you know if you are on track (and how to get on track if you are not).